jblairpdx/GIScience_I/labs/lab_1.md

 * Single-page map in Portable Document Format (PDF).
 * Written document with lab questions in a commonly-accessible format (Microsoft Word, rich text, markdown, etc.)

+Put a copy of each document:

+1. Inside the `Lab#` subfolder in your student folder.
+It's simplest to just complete the original documents here.
-Submit the documents to the class Canvas page as listed under the lab assignment at your earliest convenience before the start of the next lab.
+2. Uploaded to the class Canvas site as listed under the lab assignment.

+Submit the documents at your earliest convenience before the start of the next lab.

 #### Steps